-Despite their outward persona of being the perfect Hollywood couple, it was a one-sided relationship.
-Gilda's love for Gene was intense and passionate.
-But Gene found her neediness suffocating, and he was unhappy for a long time, Mednick writes.
+Despite their outward persona of being the perfect Hollywood couple, it was a one-sided relationship, Mednick claims: Gilda’s love for Gene was intense and passionate, but Gene found her neediness suffocating, and he was unhappy for a long time, Mednick writes.

 Gene knew he could never forgive himself if he left Gilda while she was fighting for her life with ovarian cancer, according to the book.

 Gene Wilder: His Final Interview — Hating Hollywood (And Brad Pitt!)